josanua/wp_dev_helper_plugin/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [GPL](https://www.gnu.org/licenses/gpl-3.0.html).
 See the LICENSE file for details.

 <!-- ## Acknowledgments -->